qhansen628/FMRI_Similarity_CNN/README.md

 Currently I don't have free GPU access and Tensorflow-metal has a bug at the moment that makes it unusable with my M4 mac mini so I will have to update with later when I find affordable compute to train a signiicant number of models.

 Also this repo was based on a repo from Cassidy Pirlot who was extending the project with CCA, and prior Sahir was working on the project extended by adding PCA on the neural recordings.
 The original paper this work extends is Feder et. al 2019.
-The work I did ontop of this was update to tf2.0, Preprocessed FMRI data from a human dataset, and replicated the prior experiements with this hunman dataset instead of using neural recordings from the visual cortex anesthetized monkeys.
+The work I did ontop of this was update to tf2.0, added remote monitoring of training, preprocessed FMRI data from a human dataset, and replicated the prior experiements with this human dataset instead of using neural recordings from the visual cortex anesthetized monkeys.

 # FMRI_Similarity_CNN
  For my first psychology undergraduate research project.
 The corresponding paper is "independent_study.pdf"